 (b) An MCE or its subcontractor’s communications that express participation in or support for an MCE by its founding organizations or its subcontractors, so long as the communications do not constitute an attempt to compel or entice a client’s enrollment;

-(c) The following communications related to dual-eligible members, as long as they do not constitute an attempt by the MCE to influence client enrollment:
+(c) The following communications related to full benefit dual-eligible (FBDE) members with affiliated or contracted MA or DSNP plans, and member’s Medicare and Medicaid providers, as long as they do not constitute an attempt by the MCE to influence client enrollment:

-(A) Communications to notify dual-eligible members of opportunities to align MCE-provided benefits with Medicare Advantage or Special Needs Plans;
+(A) Communications to notify full benefit dual-eligible (FBDE) members of opportunities to align MCE-provided benefits with Medicare Advantage or Special Needs Plans or access ICC services;

-(B) Improving coordination of care;
+(i) Provision of information about CCO’s affiliated Medicare Advantage Plan or Dual Special Needs Plan, contact information to inquire about the plan or provider network, and opt-in enrollment form;

+(ii) Provision of aligned Medicare Advantage or Dual Special Needs Plan Simplified or Default enrollment letters, and CMS approved communication materials for newly eligible members.

+(B) Improving coordination of care through mechanisms such as referral to LTSS assessment with DHS or providers of Home and Community Based Services, interdisciplinary care conferences, and use of HIE and event notifications;

-(C) Communicating with providers serving dual-eligible members about unique care coordination needs
+(C) Communicating with providers serving full benefit dual-eligible (FBDE) members about unique care coordination needs or member needs such as ICC services, service authorizations,

-auxiliary ; or
+goals to ensure preventive screenings and assessments are scheduled as recommended, auxiliary aids and services or interpreter services; or

-(D) Streamlining communications to the dually enrolled member to improve coordination of benefits.
+(D) Streamlining communications to the full benefit dual eligible (FBDE) member to improve coordination of benefits including provision of integrated member materials, i.e. handbooks, provider directories, summary of Medicare-Medicaid benefits, and ID cards for members with aligned MA or DSNP and CCO enrollment.

 (4) MCEs shall update plan access information with the Authority on a monthly basis for use in updating the Authority’s availability charts.
 The Authority shall confirm information before posting availability charts.

-(5) MCEs have sole accountability for producing or distributing materials following Authority approval.
+(5) MCEs and, when applicable, the aligned Medicare Advantage or Dual Special Needs Plan, have sole accountability for producing or distributing materials following Authority approval.

 (6) MCEs shall comply with the Authority’s marketing materials guidelines or other requirements for the submission, approval, review and correction of marketing materials or other communications with members or potential members.
 MCEs shall participate, as required, in development of guidelines or other requirements with the Authority through a transparent public process, including stakeholder input.
 The guidelines include, but are not limited to: